 We have worked hard to develop an inclusive approach that values the diversity of our people and which seeks to understand and address the issues facing particular groups.
 We aim to enable every officer to realise their potential and contribute fully to developing the performance of the MDP as a whole.
-We are assisted in this by our minority staff support groups for female, disabled, ethnic minority and lesbian, gay and bi-sexual staff.
+We are assisted in this by our Diversity and Equality working group comprising of officers and staff who represent and support each protected characteristic.

 The MDP welcomes applications from suitably qualified individuals from all sections of the community, irrespective of age, disability status, gender, gender identity, marital status, race or ethnic origin, religion or belief, or sexual orientation.

 We are committed to building an organisation which is representative of the community we serve and so particularly encourage applications from people from minority or under-represented groups.